tochka-public/Tochka.JsonRpc/docs/en/server/configuration.md

 > Default: `false`

-> If `true`, server is allowed to return non JSON Rpc responses, like HTTP redirects, binary content, etc.
+> If `true`, server is allowed to return non JSON-RPC responses, like HTTP redirects, binary content, etc.

 ASP.Net Core actions/filters return `IActionResult` with HTTP code, content, etc.
-We are trying to convert them to response which is always `200 OK` and serialize any content to JSON Rpc response.
+We are trying to convert them to response which is always `200 OK` and serialize any content to JSON-RPC response.
 But this breaks some perfectly valid scenarios.

 For example, if you use authentication, request without cookies will be rejected by `AuthenticationFilter` with `ChallengeResult` which is serialized as
 HTTP redirect.
-This breaks JSON Rpc protocol, but is surely useful.
+This breaks JSON-RPC protocol, but is surely useful.
 If you want authentication to **just work**, set `AllowRawResponses = true`.

 Another use case: you may want to return HTTP response with arbitrary non-JSON content.
 This surely breaks protocol, but can help avoid unneeded serialization of large files, for example.

-Currently recognized `IActionResult` types which are convertible to JSON Rpc response:
+Currently recognized `IActionResult` types which are convertible to JSON-RPC response:

 * `ObjectResult`: when action returns regular object
 * `StatusCodeResult`: eg. when you call `NotFound()`